It was the moment that I'd always secretly dreaded… the chance opportunity to save someones life…

 I can recall the events, the characters and the few words exchanged as if it were yesterday.
 I've also spent a good deal of time reflecting upon my own role in this unfolding.

 One thing that the experience has convinced me of, is that falling on the battlefield of life is tough.
 No doubt about it.

 What can be equally soul crunching, is being present to others in their moments of pain.
-Perhaps what makes this so unpalatable is its veritable reminder of our own bleeding hearts.
+Perhaps what makes this so unpalatable is the way in which it prods our own open wounds.

 The fold of experience.